TRY IT YOURSELF!

 All of the dogs in the photo gallery above are certified therapy dogs through Pawsitive Teams.
-They have more than eight years of experience working with active-duty military service members recovering from PTSD and Traumatic Brain Injury at the San Diego Naval Medical Center.
+They have more than ten years of experience working with active-duty military service members recovering from PTSD and Traumatic Brain Injury at the San Diego Naval Medical Center.

 These special dogs are part of a six-week Canine Inspired Community Reintegration (CICR) Program Pawsitive Teams runs several times a year.
 The program is designed to help these patients re-enter the community by establishing a greater sense of trust, developing less hyper-vigilance in public settings, and practicing useful coping methods to reduce stress.
 Often, when a person becomes anxious or angry, inappropriate physical behaviors accelerate quickly, thus making it difficult to reverse the reaction and return to a calmer state.
 However, if the person is conditioned to paying attention to the behavior of the dog, he or she becomes more centered—this is accomplished when the person makes eye contact with the dog.
 This behavior helps the person focus on the present while using other coping mechanisms such as deep breathing.
 By using this technique with calm therapy dogs in a variety of stressful community settings, the patient is able to develop skills which can later be used with pet dogs at home.

 The CICR Program is directly under the guidance of an experienced Recreation Therapist at the San Diego Naval Medical Center.
 Each service member is assigned a therapy dog to handle during the six sessions which are held in a variety of community settings.
 CICR is one of our nine goal-oriented Therapy Dog Programs.